-The rules are necessary to supply a mechanism for registration and regulation of the profession.
-The rules are not more restrictive than those allowed by statute.
-Despite the cost related burden of registration, the rules and regulations are necessary to supply a framework of standards for educational and registration requirements.
+The rules are necessary to supply a mechanism for licensing and regulation of the profession.
+The rules are not more restrictive than allowed by statute.
+Despite the cost related burden of licensing, the rules and regulations are necessary to supply a framework of standards for educational and licensure requirements.